lomduhaitu/Autostream-Agent/README.md

 4. Generate: Gemini 1.5 Flash → Final Answer.

 Mechanism: The graph maintains a messages list within its state.
 Every user input and AI response is appended to this history.

-Persistence: A unique thread_id is assigned to every user session.
-This acts as "Short-Term Memory," allowing the LLM to recall previous turns (e.g., remembering the user's name mentioned 3 messages ago) to fill the required lead slots without asking redundant questions.